 Manual driver update – To manually update the driver, head to the video card manufacturer’s website and search for the most recent correct video driver.
 Unless you’re getting the error on a laptop, in which case you should always go to the laptop manufacturer’s website.
 The video drivers provided by the chipset or hardware manufacturer may not include the customized features.

 Automatic driver update – If you don’t have the time, patience, or computer skills to update your drivers manually, you can do it automatically with Driver Easy.
 Driver Easy will automatically find the correct driver for your video card, download it, and install it correctly.
+You don’t need to know exactly what system your computer is running, you don’t need to risk downloading and installing the wrong driver, and you don’t need to worry about making mistakes when installing.

-1) Download and install Driver Easy.
+- Download and install Driver Easy.

-2) Run Driver Easy and click the Scan Now button.
+- Run Driver Easy and click the Scan Now button.
 Driver Easy will then scan your computer and detect any problem drivers.

-3) Click the Update button next to all flagged video device to automatically download and install the correct version of its driver (you can do this with the FREE version).
+- Click the Activate & Update button next to the flagged device to automatically download and install the correct version of this driver.

 If you don’t get any more MEMORY MANAGEMENT errors, then you’ve found the culprit.
 But if the BSODs keep happening, here’s another solution you can try…

-Fix 3: Run Windows memory diagnostic test
+Fix 2: Run Windows memory diagnostic tool

 The fact your computer is having a problem with memory management could mean there’s a problem with its Random Access Memory (RAM).